Special $L$-values of certain CM weight three Hecke eigenforms: Introduction

 The rest of the paper is organized as follows.
 In \zcref{sec:HG}, we review the necessary background on hypergeometric series and their relation to the elliptic curves $\widetilde{E}_d(z)$.
 In \zcref{sec:MF}, we recall basic facts on modular forms and Ramanujan’s alternative bases.
-In \zcref{sec:Galois}, we discuss the hypergeometric Galois representations under consideration.
-In \zcref{sec:proof}, we compute Fourier expansions and determine the constants $C_{d,t}$ in \zcref{tab:main-a} and \zcref{tab:main-b}.
-The appendix contains the relevant fundamental domains, the list of $j$-invariants of imaginary quadratic orders of class number at most two, and the complete list of the rational numbers $t$ for $d=3,4$ (with $d=2$ listed in \zcref{tab:main-a}), as described in \zcref{remark:main}.
+In \zcref{sec:Galois}, we discuss the relevant hypergeometric Galois representations.
+In \zcref{sec:proof}, we give explicit Fourier expansions and determine the constants $C_{d,t}$ in \zcref{tab:main-a} and \zcref{tab:main-b}.
+The appendix contains the relevant fundamental domains and necessary CM data, as described in \zcref{remark:main}.

-\begin{remark} The approach developed here extends naturally to evaluate certain $L$-values of CM forms of higher weight, as well as to their Petersson inner product; see, for example, \cite{Zagier-modularform} or \cite[Section 11]{book:cohen-stromberg}.
-We give two examples at the end of \zcref{sec:proof}. \end{remark}
+\begin{remark} The approach developed here extends naturally to evaluation of certain $L$-values of CM forms of higher weight, as well as Rankin-Selberg convolution and Petersson inner product of such CM forms; see, for example, \cite[Section 11]{book:cohen-stromberg}, \cite{Zagier-modularform}, or \cite[Appendix]{Hsu-Tu-Yang}.
+We conclude \zcref{sec:proof} by presenting two examples in each direction. \end{remark}

-\begin{paragraph}{\bf Acknowledgments} The authors would like to express their gratitude to Ling Long for her helpful discussions and suggestions.
+\begin{paragraph}{\bf Acknowledgments} The authors would like to express their gratitude to Ling Long, Esme Rosen, and Xingting Wang for their helpful discussions and suggestions.
 Mondal was supported as a graduate researcher by NSF Grant DMS 2302514 during the Fall 2025 semester.
 Nakagawa was supported by JST FOREST Program (JPMJFR2235), and was hosted by the Department of Mathematics at Louisiana State University in the spring of 2025 while working on this project.
 Tu is partially supported by NSF Grant DMS 2302531. \end{paragraph}